There are several requirements you must establish before you create a high availability (HA) pair.

 - The devices must have the same type and number of interfaces.

 - To create an HA pair in CDO, both devices must have management interfaces configured.
-If the devices have data interfaces configured, you must create the HA pair through the FDM console, and then onboard the pair to CDO.
+If the devices have data interfaces configured, you must create the HA pair through the FDM UI, and then onboard the pair to CDO.

 Note: You cannot use an FTD template in an HA pair.

 The following software requirements must be met for both physical and virtual FTDs:

 - You have two standalone Firepower Threat Defense (FTD) devices onboarded in the Defense Orchestrator.

 - The devices must run the exact same software version, which means the same major (first), minor (second), and maintenance (third) numbers.
 You can find the version inside the Device Details window on the Devices page, or you can use the show version command in the CLI.

 Note: Devices with different versions are allowed to join, but the configuration is not imported into the standby unit and failover is not functional until you upgrade the units to the same software version.

 - Both devices must be in local manager mode, that is, configured using Firepower Device Manager (FDM).
 If you can log into FDM on both devices, they are in local manager mode.
 You can also use the show managers command in the CLI to verify.

 - You must complete the initial setup wizard for each device before onboarding to CDO.